 My golf handicap is 11, my irons are blades, my favourite shot is a draw, my ping putter is 20 years old and was the first club I bought with my own money, at Sennelager golf course in Germany.

-When working from home and especially when working from a computer most of the day, it’s important to keep fit.
+I work from home in Dorset and meaning I sit at a computer most of the day, so it’s important to keep fit.
 I built a mini gym in the house and use my own variations on HIIT.
 Rock-climbing (specifically indoor bouldering is something I enjoy) but I despise running, although I remember that my best 5k time was 25 minutes, and I hated every minute of it.

-My FIDE chess rating is 1100, I like the Giuco Piano mainline and mostly play E4 to start.
-My favourite GM at the moment is Ben Finegold.
+Chess is a recent hobby of mine, although I’m pretty new to it, but it’s addictive.
+My FIDE chess rating is 1100, so like I said i’m pretty new, but I like the Ruy Lopez mainline and mostly play e4 to start.
+My favourite GMs at the moment are Ben Finegold and Hikaru Nakamura.

 I was playing poker semi-professionally between 2005-2008 (online) and my play was reviewed on Sky Poker (when it was a programme).
 I was best at sit & go tournaments rather than cash games.
 I used a HUD and would analyse all my hands using PokerTracker4

 My first car was a modified 1.3 litre 1985 Volkswagen Polo Coupe S. As a 17-year-old kid, I obviously put on wide 5-spoke alloys, a loud sound system and raced everyone at the lights.
 I cut the rubber stopper out of the accelerator pedal, so I could accelerate harder and the car only had 4 gears with my 1st gear able to reach 31 mph – so i’d beat nearly every small car at the lights, because they would have to change up before I did.
 The car eventually did 165,000 miles before I upgraded.